 Vermont

 The Green Mountain State doesn’t allow more than 15 rounds for handguns.
 In 2018, Vermont enacted legislation to generally restrict the sale, purchase, possession, manufacture and importation of large-capacity ammunition-feeding devices.
-There is a grandfather provision for large-capacity magazines that were lawfully possessed on or before April 11, 2018.
+However, there is a grandfather provision for large-capacity magazines that were lawfully possessed on or before April 11, 2018.
 There are various exemptions which include law enforcement, government officials and shooting competitions.

 Virginia